decretist/COMP299/README.md

 ---
 ### Week 3 (12 February 2024)
 ### Week 2 (5 February 2024)
-+ Confirm that course code is COMP299
++ Dr Olson confirmed that course code is COMP499
-`COMP 299` INDEPENDENT STUDY
+`COMP 499` INDEPENDENT STUDY
 Units: 1-3 Repeatability: Yes (Can be repeated for Credit)
 Individual study including library or laboratory research or program writing.
 A written report is required.
 Project proposal must be submitted and approved prior to enrollment.
 May be repeated for credit.
 + Dr Stern and Dr Olson recommended a poster at the Creative Collaborations Undergraduate Research Conference (CCURC) instead of a written report
++ Introduction to lemmatization
+  - "Humanum genus duobus regitur"
+  - "humanus", "genus", "duo", "rego"
++ Install Python 3.8 and virtual environment
+`python3.8 -m venv pie`
+`cd pie`
+`source ./bin/activate`
+`pip install --upgrade pip`
+`pip install nlp-pie`
+`pip install pie-extended`
+`pie-extended download lasla`
+`pie-extended install-addons lasla`
+`pie-extended tag lasla your_file.txt`
 + Mike Kestemont: [Documentary: "Hildegard of Bingen: Authorship and Stylometry" \[HD\]](https://vimeo.com/70881172)
 (Be ready to turn down the volume at 3:12-3:32 and at 8:26-8:46)
 ### Week 1 (29 January 2024)